openvinotoolkit/open_model_zoo/demos/segmentation_demo/python/README.md

     python3 segmentation_demo.py -i 0 -m <path_to_model>/semantic-segmentation-adas-0001.xml
 ```

+## Color palettes

+The color palette is used to visualize predicted classes.
+By default, the colors from PASCAL VOC dataset are applied.
+Also, one can use predefined colors from other datasets, like CAMVID.
+The folder with available colors files is in [palettes](../../../data/palettes).
+If you want to assign custom colors for classes, you should create a `.txt` file, where the each line contains colors in `(R, G, B)` format.
+The path to the `.txt` file with palette is passed by `--colors` option.

 ## Demo Output

 The demo uses OpenCV to display the resulting images with blended segmentation mask.